FlagrantGarden/tvg/content/spell-list.md

 *Level 4, close, indefinite.*When cast, choose *Wall of Fire* or *Wall of Ice.*\
 - *Wall of Fire:* You conjure a wall of fire.
 Creatures with 3 or fewer HD cannot pass through it, and no creature can see through it.
 Any beings passing through the fire take 1d6 damage.\
 - *Wall of Ice:* You conjure a 6'-thick wall of ice.
-Creatures with 3 or fewer HD cannot affect the wall, but others may smash through it, taking 1d6 damage in the process.In either case, the wall is 20' high.
+Creatures with 3 or fewer HD cannot affect the wall, but others may smash through it, taking 1d6 damage in the process.
+In either case, the wall is 20' high.
 You may create a straight wall up to 60' long, or a circular wall with a 15' radius.
 The wall lasts as long as you devote your entire concentration to it.

 Wall of Stone or Iron
 ---------------------